Kulangsu International Settlement: Life in the settlement

 Those who have lived in the former Settlement have praised life in the Settlement as peaceful and prosperous, especially as China's political situation turned more volatile in the 30s.
 In fact, its living environment was so improved compared to the dilapidated neighboring city of Xiamen that the sanitation and public security models of Gulangyu were imposed to Xiamen in the 1920s.
 The foreign occupation built clubs, jails, schools, theaters, and private residences.

 As a pure residential settlement, Gulangyu lacked any commercial activities like its sister settlement Shanghai.
 Therefore, investors did not undertake massive urban planning that would diminish the modest funds of the settlement, but rather improved on the pre-existing infrastructure.
 Thus, Gulangyu existed as a unique weave between the traditionalist Chinese society and the new wave of foreign colonialism.

 During this period, many missionaries came to Gulangyu Island, and the schools they established had a significant impact on modern Chinese education.
 For example, in 1898, when the British priest Wei Yuzhen and his wife Wei Aili moved to Gulangyu, they founded the first kindergarten in China, the Huaide Kindergarten 怀德幼稚园.
-The most important missionary school became the Anglo-Chinese College 英华书院 (now known as the Sino-Western Academy 中西学), a spacious campus off of Gulangyu's Bijia Hill.
+The most important missionary school became the Anglo-Chinese College 英华书院 (now known as the Sino-Western Academy 中西学), a spacious campus near Gulangyu's Bijia Hill.
 These missionary-founded sites gradually interweaved with the pre-existing traditional construction.

 There were minimal conflict between the foreign investors and the locals.
 Foreigners preferred to rent out land along the shores, on hillside, and near farmland.
 Pre-existing Chinese neighborhoods at lower elevations were rarely disturbed.